 For banks, this data translates into the use of credit cards and other banking services that contain valuable information about users, For example, spending habits, monthly income, savings, withdrawals, etc. This data represents a gold mine of information for banks.

 The CommBank in Australia offers small and medium-sized businesses access to the data collected from their customers, to better target and promote their products but also to detect atypical behavior and prevent fraud.

-Another important asset of Big Data in finance is that it enables banks to offer their customers a unique and personalized experience in real time.
-For example, Citigroup, through the creation of its data lake (raw data), the company has a 360° view of their customers, with the possibility of cross-referencing this data to offer services that are adapted to them in real time.
+Another important asset of Big Data in finance is that it enables banks to offer their customers a unique and personalized experience in real-time.
+For example, Citigroup, through the creation of its data lake (raw data), the company has a 360° view of its customers, with the possibility of cross-referencing this data to offer services that are adapted to them in real-time.

 The banking sector has seen its ecosystem metamorphose over the last few years with digital technology.
 To capitalize on the digital landscape, banks need to build on their current strengths and strategic advantage.
 Ideally, banks should leverage digital technology to improve and ensure that they provide an excellent customer experience.